 Why AAQMS is Being Developed

-Emerging air pollution problems increasingly require accurate and integrated characterization of near-source features in individual regions, their cumulative impacts on regional pollutant distributions, as well as their interaction with larger scale processes such as intercontinental transport and stratosphere-troposphere exchange.
+Emerging air pollution problems increasingly require accurate and integrated characterization of near-source features in individual regions and their cumulative impacts on regional pollutant distributions, as well as their interaction with larger scale processes such as intercontinental transport and stratosphere-troposphere exchange.
 These issues require examination of linked atmospheric dynamical, physical, and chemical processes on scales ranging from local to global and days to multi-decadal.
-Consistently representing interactions across scales requires consideration of alternative modeling paradigms (seamless grid refinement, online two-way coupling, consistent process representation, minimize redundant calculations) that can address broad community needs for practical applications.
+Consistently representing interactions across scales requires consideration of alternative modeling paradigms (seamless grid refinement, online two-way coupling, consistent process representation, minimized redundant calculations) that can address broad community needs for practical applications.

 More than a decade ago, EPA linked the Community Multiscale Air Quality (CMAQ) model with the National Center for Atmospheric Research (NCAR) Weather and Research Forecasting model (WRF) to form the WRF-CMAQ two-way coupled system.
 This coupling enables aerosol information from CMAQ to affect meteorological processes such as radiation and cloud microphysics.
 The coupled online system also eliminates meteorological temporal interpolation errors that affect offline (sequential) meteorology-AQ systems.
 NCAR has recently developed a new meteorological model, the Model for Prediction Across Scales – Atmosphere (MPAS-A), which uses a predominantly hexagonal mesh to provide spatial refinement that minimizes discontinuities from regional to global scales.
 MPAS-A is ideally suited for computationally efficient air quality studies since it conserves mass and can be configured with high resolution for regions of interest with seamless transition to coarser resolution for the rest of the globe.

 Extension of the current CMAQ and WRF-CMAQ capabilities to MPAS-A provides a unique opportunity to develop air pollution modeling frameworks that can represent atmosphere-biosphere-chemistry interactions from the local to the global scale in a single system.
 The AAQMS project entails the coupling of MPAS-A with CMAQ (MPAS-CMAQ) and the unification of coding with the existing CMAQ and WRF-CMAQ frameworks.
-The result of the AAQMS project is the flexibility of online or offline linking, such as between WRF and CMAQ, as well as the global refinement capabilities of MPAS-CMAQ.
+The result of the AAQMS project is the flexibility of online or offline linking, such as currently exists between WRF and CMAQ, as well as the global refinement capabilities of MPAS-CMAQ.
 In addition to the scientific advantages of the unified, global MPAS-CMAQ modeling system, the NCAR Mesoscale and Microscale Meteorology (MMM) Laboratory has indicated that development resources will now focus more on MPAS.
 Thus, development of the MPAS-CMAQ ensures that air quality modeling continues to advance with the state of the science community meteorological model.

 How AAQMS is Being Developed

 AAQMS is being developed in three key areas: the CMAQ model, the meteorological model, and the unified coupler and I/O system.
 First, CMAQ development will continue by bringing in state-of-the-art science and technology.
-Second, modifications to WRF and MPAS-A have been made by EPA researchers through external code contributions (WRF and MPAS were both developed at NCAR) to include physics options preferred by air quality modelers and the implementation of analysis nudging to improve the suitability of MPAS for long-term retrospective simulations for air quality applications.
-Third, a unified coupler has been constructed to facilitate data exchange between CMAQ and the meteorological model (either WRF or MPAS-A) in the coupled model configuration.
-A new I/O system was built to accommodate various data formats in different model configurations.
-With the release of CMAQv6.0, the CMAQ code in the repository will support its use for MPAS-CMAQ and WRF-CMAQ in both coupled and offline mode.
+Second, modifications to WRF and MPAS-A have been made by EPA researchers through external code contributions to include physics options preferred by air quality modelers and implement analysis nudging to improve the suitability of MPAS for long-term retrospective simulations for air quality applications.
+Third, a unified coupler has been constructed to facilitate data exchange between CMAQ and the meteorological model (either WRF or MPAS-A) in the coupled model configuration, while a new I/O system was also built to accommodate various data formats in different model configurations.
+With the release of CMAQv6.0, the CMAQ code will fully support its use for MPAS-CMAQ and WRF-CMAQ in both coupled and offline mode.